EchoesHQ/gitlab-proxy/README.md

     --header 'PRIVATE-TOKEN: oLAVcK2LAzfMpYXT10ymK1qL'
 ```

+### Step 7: Configure a GitLab integration within Echoes

+Follow the [GitLab integration
+documentation](https://docs.echoeshq.com/gitlab#iLeZv) to setup a new
+integration pointing to your self-hosted GitLab API proxy, using the API key
+generated in step 4 as your personal access token.

 ## Configuration with an upstream directive (Optional)

-For on-premises `GitLab` instances, an upstream configuration could be necessary.
+An upstream configuration may be necessary for on-premises GitLab instances.

-Below are the steps in order to use an upstream configuration with the proxy.
+The following steps describe how to use an upstream configuration with the
+proxy.

 ### Step 1: Copy the `api_backends.conf` file

-Copy the `api_backends.conf` file containing an example of upstream into a mount location on the host.
+Copy the `api_backends.conf` file containing an example of upstream into a mount location on the host:

 ```console
 $ cp api_backends.conf /tmp/api_backends.conf